Hardware Flavor Definitions

 Resource Class Linkage

-must match a resource class defined in a device-type:
+Each flavor's resource_class must match a resource class defined in a device-type:

-Device-Type Definition (dell-poweredge-r7615.yaml
+Device-Type Definition (dell-poweredge-r7615.yaml):

 ---